01 of 11

 With all that saved you can splash out on some luxury shopping or even go bespoke and get a specially made hat, shoes or gloves.
 And when you look beautiful, be photographed like the star that you are at Studio Harcourt.
 It may be expensive but the photographs are superb.

-Of all the cities in Provence (and there are many lovely places), Aix is my favourite.
+Of all the cities in Provence (and there are many lovely places), Aix is one of the best.
 It’s a beautiful city where fountains splash in the squares, cooling down the intense summer heat.
 It’s a place where you can spend days sitting in pavement cafes and on terraces watching the world go by.
 Old Aix offers twisting medieval lanes and alleys and grand 16th and 17th century houses.
-Paul Cézanne lived and painted in the city and you can visit his studio as well as take a trip outside to the often-painted Montagne Sainte-Victoire.Continue to 3 of 10 below.
+Paul Cézanne lived and painted in the city and you can visit his studio as well as take a trip outside to the often-painted Montagne Sainte-Victoire.Continue to 4 of 11 below.

 Annecy in Rhone-Alpes